Top 7 favorite phones under $300

 Read more: Best phones under $500: New iPhone SE, Galaxy A51, Pixel 3A XL and more

-If you're looking for a cheaper Note 10 alternative, the $300 Moto G Stylus features a stylus that you can store inside the phone along with built-in Notes app to help with productivity.
-The phone also features triple-rear cameras, 128GB of storage and a robust 4,000-mAh battery.
+If you're looking for a cell phone that serves as a cheaper Note 10 alternative, the $300 Moto G Stylus device features a stylus that you can store inside the phone along with built-in Notes app to help with productivity.
+The phone also has a triple-rear camera, 128GB of internal storage and a robust 4,000-mAh battery.
 Read our Moto G Stylus review.

 Read more: Best wireless car charger and mount of 2020